Stamp Act 1765: British decision-making

-The Act
+The act

-The Act was passed by Parliament on 22 March 1765 with an effective date of 1 November 1765.
+The act was passed by the British Parliament on 22 March 1765 with an effective date of 1 November 1765.
 It passed 205–49 in the House of Commons and unanimously in the House of Lords.
 Historians Edmund and Helen Morgan describe the specifics of the tax:

 The high taxes on lawyers and college students were designed to limit the growth of a professional class in the colonies.
 The stamps had to be purchased with hard currency, which was scarce, rather than the more plentiful colonial paper currency.
 To avoid draining currency out of the colonies, the revenues were to be expended in America, especially for supplies and salaries of British Army units who were stationed there.

-Two features of the Act involving the courts attracted special attention.
+Two features of the act involving the courts attracted special attention.
 The tax on court documents specifically included courts "exercising ecclesiastical jurisdiction."
-These type of courts did not currently exist in the colonies and no bishops were currently assigned to the colonies, who would preside over the courts.
+These types of courts did not currently exist in the colonies and no bishops were currently assigned to the colonies, who would preside over the courts.
 Many colonists or their ancestors had fled England specifically to escape the influence and power of such state-sanctioned religious institutions, and they feared that this was the first step to reinstating the old ways in the colonies.
 Some Anglicans in the northern colonies were already openly advocating the appointment of such bishops, but they were opposed by both southern Anglicans and the non-Anglicans who made up the majority in the northern colonies.

-The Act allowed admiralty courts to have jurisdiction for trying violators, following the example established by the Sugar Act.
+The act allowed admiralty courts to have jurisdiction for trying violators, following the example established by the Sugar Act.
 However, admiralty courts had traditionally been limited to cases involving the high seas.
 The Sugar Act seemed to fall within this precedent, but the Stamp Act did not, and the colonists saw this as a further attempt to replace their local courts with courts controlled by England.

 Reactions

-As the Act imposed a tax on many different types of paper items, including newspapers, contracts, deeds, wills, claims, indentures and many other types of legal documents, its effect would be felt in many different professions and trades, resulting in wide spread protests from newspapers, citizens, and even attacks on public officials, tax collectors and their offices and homes.
+As the act imposed a tax on many different types of paper items, including newspapers, contracts, deeds, wills, claims, indentures and many other types of legal documents, its effect would be felt in many different professions and trades, resulting in wide spread protests from newspapers, citizens, and even attacks on public officials, tax collectors and their offices and homes.